Adopt-a-pet: Meet Windsor!

-Six West Michigan area Chipotle stores will be donating 50% of sales to HSWM on Thursday, 8/31 when customers mention that they are there to support Humane Society of West Michigan.
+Six West Michigan area Chipotle stores will be donating 50 percent of sales to HSWM on Thursday, Aug.
+31, when customers mention that they are there to support Humane Society of West Michigan.

 There are Chipotle locations, on Kalamazoo in Grand Rapids, on 28th Street in Kentwood and on 44th Street in Grandville.